PeterOeClausen/Thesis/README.md

 ```
 npm install react
 ```
-Navigate to the 'photo-cube-client-react' directory and run:
+Navigate to the '/photo-cube-client-react/' directory and run:
 ```
 npm install
 ```